Shotbow/fudawiki-files/hanafuda/games/hachi.md

 After playing a card from your hand and making a match as is appropriate, flip over the top card from the deck and play it to the field in the same manner as above, again making a match according to the Capture Chart if possible.
 Once you have played a card both from your hand and the deck, collect any cards captured into your scoring area.
 Captured cards are public knowledge, and should be arranged in such a way that both players can see them.
 It then becomes the next player's turn.

 ## Capture Chart
-Two cards are considered a match in Hachi if the numeric value of their suits add up to a number whose last digit is 3 or 8, according to the [standard ordering of suits](/en/hanafuda/suits#arrangement-of-suits).
+**Two cards are considered a match in Hachi if the numeric value of their suits add up to a number whose last digit is 3 or 8**, according to the [standard ordering of suits](/en/hanafuda/suits#arrangement-of-suits).
 In practice, this means that cards marked as Group A in the table below capture cards in Group B, and vice versa; cards in Group C capture those in Group E, and vice versa.
 Group D cards capture other Group D cards.
 |Group|Given Suit|Possible Captures|
 |:---:|:---:|:---:|
 |A|![Icon for month 1](/hanafuda/icons/monthicon_1.png =40x)![Icon for month 6](/hanafuda/icons/monthicon_6.png =40x)![Icon for month 11](/hanafuda/icons/monthicon_11.png =40x)|![Icon for month 2](/hanafuda/icons/monthicon_2.png =40x)![Icon for month 7](/hanafuda/icons/monthicon_7.png =40x)![Icon for month 12](/hanafuda/icons/monthicon_12.png =40x)|